 When it comes to considering a pet goldfish, there are two types of people.
-The first is the type of person that believes you can just run to the store, grab a $10 fishbowl, a $0.30 goldfish, and a $5 container of fish food, and you’re all set.
+The first is the type of person who believes you can just run to the store, grab a small tank, a $0.30 goldfish, and a $5 container of fish food, and you’re all set.
 The second is the type that believes that the setup for a goldfish is going to cost hundreds of dollars for a tank and all the equipment needed.

 If you’re the first type of person, then you may be surprised to hear that there’s more to it than that, but you can still get a pretty swanky goldfish setup on a budget.
 If you’re the second type of person, then you may be pleased to hear that you don’t have to spend hundreds of dollars on a pretty swanky goldfish setup unless you want to.
-Let’s talk about the price associated with a pet goldfish in 2021.
+It will roughly cost between $56-$375.
+Let’s talk about the price associated with a pet goldfish this year.

 1. The Fish